-HUM 243 - History of Film
+HUM 243 - World Cinema

 Description: Historical and critical survey of the development of world cinema as an art form, as a system of communication, and as an industry from its invention to the present day.
 How films work technically, aesthetically, and culturally to create, reinforce, challenge, comment on or change social, political or aesthetic norms.